humdrum-tools/humdrum-notation-plugin/index.md

 Different views of the score can be created on a webpage with the same data.
-Here is an example that extracts the first three measures of the prelude and transposing to C major:
+Here is an example that extracts the first three measures of the prelude and transposes it to C major:

 {% include_relative hummel-example2.txt %}